npe-toolkit/npe-toolkit/README.md

 ## Current Status

-The Toolkit is undergoing significant renovations and the APIs are going to be unstable.
-If you're interested in using the work-in-progress, we recommend pinning to a specific version or forking into your own repo.
+The Toolkit is undergoing significant renovations and the is not a stable base to build on currently.
+If you're interested in using the work-in-progress, you should pinning to a specific version or forking into your own repo.

 What's changing